joelbettner/HamptonDemo/README.md

 # HamptonDemo
-This is a demonstration repository for HamptonCC
+asdfasdfThis is a demonstration repository for HamptonCC